enso-managers/home/index.md

 ## Values

-We believe in partnership, cooperation, reliability and quality.
+We believe in partnership, cooperation, commitment and quality.

 ## Contact
 - Dr.-Ing.
 Oskar von Dungern via [e-mail](mailto:od@enso-managers.de), <a href="https://www.linkedin.com/in/odungern/" target="_blank">linkedIn</a> or <a href="https://github.com/odungern" target="_blank">GitHub</a>.